[Iitate Village, Fukushima Prefecture] The most beautiful village blessed with nature, "Madaiina Village Iitate"

 Iitate Village is known as "Madaiina Village."

-The word "madei" comes from the word for "true hand" (both hands together).
-It contains the meanings of
+The word "madei" originates from the word for "true hand" (a hand with both hands intact).
+It carries

 The word "madei" has been used since ancient times.
 The Iitate style of slow living is called "madei life" and has been the basic philosophy behind village development